A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 2.3.
 Recommended brewing methods:

-1–2 teaspoons of fresh leaves of tulsi or dried tulsi powder are added to hot water, steeped for a few minutes, and consumed warm.
+I. 1-2 teaspoons of fresh tulsi leaves or dried tulsi powder are added to hot water.

 A small amount of honey can also be added to this tea after it comes to a lukewarm temperature.
 It can be consumed daily, in the morning or in the afternoon.